tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - exhausted T cells accumulate when amount of antigen exceeds ability for clearance by antigen-specific T cells
  - characterized by increased expression of coinhibitory receptors (PD-1, LAG-3, TIM-3, TIGIT), these receptors also mark T cell activation
  - blocking coinhibitory receptors (i.e. ICB) can reinvigorate exhausted T cells but exhaustion is a difficult to reverse, altered epigenetic state
+# The changing landscape of naive T cell receptor repertoire with human aging
+ - aging associated with loss of thymus productivity, yet naive T cells still maintain abundance by division in periphery for many years
+ - **shorter CDR3 β, less added N nucleotides within CDR3 β with aging**
+ - **increase in publicness of CD4 but not CD8 naive T cell repertoires with aging**
+ - **increased clonality with aging, as expected with clonal expansion over time**
 # The diverse functions of the PD1 inhibitory pathway
 ## Key points
  - PD1: inhibitory receptor expressed by all T cells during activation (also B cells, NKs, some myeloid cells), regulates effector functions, often high and sustained expression in persistent antigen exposure (chronic infections, cancer) and can limit protective immunity in these cases, limits autoreactive T cells